-- 1. Achieve a 98.
-7 percent fund utilization rate [cumulative loan agreements to the cumulative funds available for projects] for FY 2015. - 2.
+- 1. Achieve a 95.6 percent fund utilization rate [cumulative loan agreements to the cumulative funds available for projects] for FY 2016. - 2.
 To improve the coordination of DWSRF financial assistance, planning, permitting, and enforcement activities among DEP, PENNVEST and other agencies, including the Public Utility Commission. - 3.
 To continue outreach efforts to systems across the Commonwealth.
 This outreach is structured to inform systems of the availability of funds, the application procedures and federal requirements. - 4.
-Continue to insure compliance with federal requirements related to the Disadvantaged Business Enterprise (DBE) program, Davis Bacon and American Iron and Steel. - 5.
-Promulgate revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 6.
-Revise and finalize the Operating Agreement (OA) between the Commonwealth of Pennsylvania and the U.S. EPA to more accurately reflect current policies and procedures. - 7.
-Update and finalize the description of the State Environmental Review Process (SERP) to cover enhancements to this process through the use of electronic resources. - 8.
-Continue to enhance the results of the Pennsylvania Gap Study by merging the results of this study with future Drinking Water Needs Survey to further enhance the estimation of total infrastructure financing need in the Commonwealth.
+Continue to ensure compliance with federal requirements related to the Disadvantaged Business Enterprise (DBE) program, Davis Bacon and American Iron and Steel. - 5.
+Finalize revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 6.
+Finalize the Operating Agreement (OA) between the Commonwealth of Pennsylvania and the U.S. EPA to more accurately reflect current policies and procedures. - 7.
+Implement a federal trust indenture that will allow for the issuance of revenue bonds, commercial paper, and implementation of a loan/bond guarantee program.
+It will be cross-collateralized with the CWSRF. - 8.
+Pennsylvania is exploring options and opportunities to address potential issues with lead in water systems and how we can utilize the DWSRF to help systems and individuals mitigate any issues.